 VOTER REGISTRATION QUALIFICATIONS

-Age: At least 18 years before or on election day
+Age: At least 18 years old on election day

 Citizenship: Must be a United States citizen

 Residency: Must be a resident of Idaho and the county for 30 days prior to election day for federal, state or county elections.
 For city elections, you must have resided in the city for 30 days prior to election day.
 For a Taxing District Election, you must have resided within the Taxing District for 30 days.

 Felony Convictions: If you meet the other qualifications to register to vote but have been convicted of a felony (in Idaho or any other jurisdiction), your civil rights for voting purposes are automatically restored upon completion of your sentence, including any probation or parole.

 ID Requirements: To register, voters must provide one of the following:

 -Idaho Driver's License number or Idaho Identification Card number

 Other Voter Registration Qualifications: Re-registration with their County Clerk is required if an elector changes their address.
 Re-registration is required if an elector changes their name by marriage or for another reason.
 If an elector has not voted in a Primary or General Election in the last four years re-registration is also required to be listed as a qualified elector in Idaho.

 Online: Access to online form; must be mailed or dropped off at County Elections Office